Running a paid Discord community sounds straightforward on paper.

 1. Stripe Payment Trigger: The Foundation of Everything

 The entire system starts with Stripe.
-When a member completes a payment, Stripe fires a webhook, a real-time notification sent to our automation system.
+When a member completes a payment, Stripe fires a webhook — a real-time notification sent to our n8n workflow.

 The workflow verifies the payment was successful, identifies the subscription tier purchased, and extracts the customer's details including the Discord user ID they provided during checkout.